 Many kaikans have imprecise control of expenses by writing down notebooks and fragmenting the information, including many internal communication failures as many things are decided among a small group of people, and later the others are informed without consensus among all.

 With all this, many young people who are there end up not doing great reflections on their role within the entity, and just do the tasks that are passed on, the few who try to change something are stopped by the older people who are conservative and do not let “ move in a team that is winning ”this in their view of course, because whoever loses with all this is the association itself that may cease to exist in the future due to this positioning.

 And it was for these reasons and other things that people stopped being part of what I hoped to be able to do so many things and not just be one more in the crowd, I went back to my studies of Japanese culture on my own, and I will only attend festivals that I find interesting.

 Now we return the words of Kevin Henrique.
 I really do realize that these Japanese communities tend to close and limit themselves to traditional things.
 Even in Japan people are unfamiliar with change and live in their comfort zone.

-I am not from the São Paulo region where there are thousands of Japanese communities and social groups like my friend Lucas.
-I live near Goiânia where there is only one kaikan, until today I haven't seen anything but events with yakisoba and bon-odori.
+I'm not from the São Paulo region where there are thousands of Japanese communities and social groups like my friend Lucas.
+I live close to Goiânia where there is only one kaikan, until today I have not seen anything held apart from events with yakisoba and bon-odori.
 Although Goiânia has an anime festival every month, only 1 is of Japanese culture.
-What happened in my city had no typical cuisine besides dumplings, yakisoba and sushi.
+What happened in my city had no typical cuisine other than gyoza, yakisoba and sushi.